 Arise Networks Launches New York News Broadcast Center Using NEP Studios Facility

-PITTSBURGH —Global television network Arise Networks has a fully integrated production space equipped by NEP Studios in its New York news center.
+Groundbreaking Global News Channel Began Broadcasting From New York on March 11

-The 401 Fifth Avenue facility delivers news, current events and entertainment programming to the United States, Europe and Africa.
-As of March 11, the facility broadcasts “Arise Entertainment 360” and talk show “Arise America.”
+PITTSBURGH -- April 17, 2013 -- NEP Studios has developed a fully integrated production space for the New York news center of Arise Networks, a newly launched global television network that will deliver news, current events, and entertainment programming to audiences across the United States, Europe, and Africa.
+Arise Networks launched two programs, Arise Entertainment 360 and the talk show Arise America, from NEP's New York facility on March 11.

-NEP Studios divided the facility into two 3,000-square-foot studios, one for the Arise Network and a second for an adjoining client already using the larger studio.
-NEP Studios designed and built two HD control rooms for their clients with multiple fiber patches connecting the control room and studio on the eighth floor with the newsroom and offices on the seventh floor.
-The fiber connectivity enables flexibility for broadcasting from the studio or from standup positions in the newsroom, as well as using live feeds in from Arise’s London broadcasting center.
+Within its 401 Fifth Avenue facility, NEP Studios divided a 6,000-square-foot studio into two 3,000-square-foot studios, one for the Arise Network and a second for an adjoining client already using the larger studio.
+NEP Studios designed and built two HD control rooms for the two clients with multiple fiber patches connecting the control room and studio on the eighth floor with the newsroom and offices on the seventh floor.
+The fiber connectivity gives the network a high level of flexibility for broadcasting from the studio or from standup positions in the newsroom.
+NEP also enabled the network to bring live feeds in from its London broadcasting center.

-Founded by African media leader Nduka Obaigbena, Arise aims to illuminate the experiences of underserved communities, particularly those displaced by the African diaspora.
-In addition to New York and London, the network will operate news centers in Johannesburg and Lagos, Nigeria, in addition to news bureaus in Washington, D.C., Brazil, Beijing, New Delhi and Los Angeles.
+Founded by African media leader Nduka Obaigbena, Arise aims to become a global media network reflecting the experiences of underserved communities, championing the voices of the African diaspora across all continents, and engaging citizens of the world.
+In addition to New York and London, Arise News will operate news centers in Johannesburg and Lagos, Nigeria, with additional news bureaus in Washington, D.C., Brazil, Beijing, New Delhi, and Los Angeles.

 The latest product and technology information